Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 Aggressor is known for its professional crew with service high on its agenda, spacious and comfortable cabins and a tightly organized dive program.
 Between dives, you’ll enjoy sun, rest and all the luxuries you’d expect from a high-end liveaboard.

 Aggressor organizes trips to destinations all over the world, within our offer you will find for example the liveaboard to Belize.
-Highly recommended for those looking for another adventure after the Bahamas with the same luxury, service and professional approach that Aggressor is known for.
+Highly recommended for those looking for their next adventure after the Bahamas with the same luxury, service and professional approach that Aggressor is known for.

 Travel costs